ergoplatform/ergodocs/docs/dev/Integration/guide.md

 Please consider collecting deposits dust from miners periodically (who create a lot of small UTXOs).

 Ergo is based on the extended-UTXO model.
 A side-effect of UTXOs is a term coined *dust*.
 Dust refers to fractional values of ERG and is usually below the protocol fee, miner wallets are prone to becoming *dusty* with the stream of rewards coming into their wallet.
-All these excess UTXOs can cause a slowdown and ultimately, make your node inaccessible.
+All these excess UTXOs can cause a slowdown and ultimately, make impact your nodes functionability. **This is important to set-up for large exchanges who will recieve a lot of mining traffic.
+You need to collect dust aggressively, new dust arrives all the time for miners**

-To solve,
+**To solve**

 - Get utxos from `/wallet/boxes/unspent` with min number of confirmations
 - Get their `ids` and `total sum`
 - Get their *binary representations* of utxos via `/utxo/byIdBinary/{boxId}`

-- Finally, construct the payment transaction like:
+Finally, construct the payment transaction like:

 ```
 {